-She opened her desk and pulled out a yellow pad of paper and wrote – Kanchunaburi.
+She opened her desk and pulled out a yellow pad of paper and wrote –– Kanchanaburi.

 You’re on the wrong side of the country.” she said.
 “You need to go west, not east.
 You’re near Pattaya.
 This is Chonburi.”

 I pointed at the pad of paper.
-“This isn’t Kanchunaburi?”
+“This isn’t Kanchanaburi?”

-She crossed out Kanchunaburi and rewrote it, then underlined it.
+She crossed out Kanchanaburi and rewrote it, then underlined it.
 “Thai people pronounce it Kan-chun-nop-bu-rii.

 “What about the fish-shaped road signs?”
-I said, referring to the Kanchunaburi-like signage I saw from the minibus.
+I said, referring to the Kanchanaburi-like signage I saw from the minibus.

 “Probably just advertising seafood.
 Chonburi’s a gulf city.”

-“If you pronounce Kanchunaburi in Thai like you do in English, we hear Chonburi.
+“If you pronounce Kanchanaburi in Thai like you do in English, we hear Chonburi.
 “Be careful!” she added.
-“We also call Kanchunaburi, Kan Buri or just Kan.”
+“We also call Kanchanaburi, Kan Buri or just Kan.”

 “How about a story?"
 I said.
 “Have you ever heard of Chonburi?”

-Where have you gotten lost and what happenend?
+Where have you gotten lost and what happened?
 Answer in the Comments below.

-The post Communicating in Thailand: Looking for Kanchunaburi (Bonus) first appeared on the Culture Gaps Blog by Jeff Shibasaki.
+Communicating in Thailand: Looking for Kanchanaburi (Bonus) first appeared on the Culture Gaps Blog by Jeff Shibasaki.

 Save to Pinterest